JoesUsername98/Iterative-Closest-Point/README.md

 # Iterative-Closest-Point
-C++ implementation of an ICP method using :http://www.cvlibs.net/software/libicp/
+C++ Computer Vision implementation of an ICP method using :http://www.cvlibs.net/software/libicp/ Initially for an academic MIMREE project